![]() |

 Other parameters that are used for sending regular SMS messages and described on this page are also available.
 The result of the HLR request can be sent to the URL for receiving incoming messages and statuses specified in the settings in your personal account, or it can be read by requesting the status of the sent SMS message.
 Example: https://smscentre.com/sys/send.php?login=alex&psw=123&phones=79999999999&hlr=1 |

-© 2003–2023 SMS Center LLC License no. 166255 | support@smscentre.com Contacts | Design — Artemy Lebedev Studio Site Information |
+© 2003–2024 SMS Center LLC | support@smscentre.com Contacts | Design — Artemy Lebedev Studio Site Information |